 TOZ_t is typically fixed from the January (final) notification of the April charges, once the inflation data is based on actuals rather than on any forecast; TOF_t should be relatively stable during the price control period, as the majority of this term relates to pension costs allowances that are fixed for the period.
-This term can typically move by ±10%; TOG_t is mainly driven by changes in the core allowance and may vary by ±£1m throughout the year; and TOK_t will be relatively fixed when indicative October prices are published in May each year.
+This term can typically move by ±10%; TOG_t is mainly driven by changes in the core allowance and may vary by ±£1m throughout the year; and published in May each year.
 Please note that TOK is now split into Entry and Exit,